manikantag/temenos-SCALE2020/Lab 6 - Intro to Quantum Fabric/README.md

-# Introduction to Quantum Fabric
+# An Introduction to Quantum Fabric Capabilities and Microservice Integration

 **Prerequisite Software and Tools**